The images above are from Psychology Today:

 There was an ape that worked with a curator doing paintings.
 The curator then took these paintings and entered them into art competitions and the ape won some prizes.

 On the face of it, this sounds like an indictment of abstract art.
-But, the reality is that many of the most important artistic choices where made by the curator not the ape.
+But, the reality is that many of the most important artistic choices were made by the curator, not the ape.
 The human would watch over the paintings and then take away the paper or canvas when he thought the ape should be done.
 Further, when all the works were done it was the human who sifted through the paintings and chose the ones that were the most successful.
-I argue that in a situation like this it is really the curator not the ape that is the artist.
+I argue that in a situation like this it is really the curator, not the ape that is the artist.
 In a very real way, the ape was the human’s medium.
-I tell students that two of the most important things they need to learn are self criticism and self editing; but, in the story above the ape did neither of these it was the human.
+I tell students that two of the most important things they need to learn are self-criticism and self-editing; but, in the story above the ape did neither of these it was the human.
 This doesn’t always convince students.
-But, hopefully it is a start.
+But hopefully, it is a start.
 I do not mind if people do not like abstract art.
-Hopefully though, they can learn to appreciate the skill it takes to produce it.
+Hopefully, though, they can learn to appreciate the skill it takes to produce it.